 Sometimes I take potential client calls while in the car with my husband.
-I try to avoid it, as I like to keep work calls separate from my family life (and because I am quite literally accessible to my clients via text 7 days a week, as long as I’m awake).
-A few times in the past I know he’s wondered why I don’t extol the benefits of sleep training in order to try to land a client.”
+I try to avoid it, as I like to keep work calls separate from my family life.
+(And because I am quite literally accessible to my clients via text 7 days a week, as long as I’m awake!)
+A few times in the past I know he’s wondered why I don’t extol the benefits of sleep training in order to try to “land a client.”

 It is normal for humans of all ages to wake throughout the night as they link one sleep cycle to the next.
 If your child does not know how to go from being awake to being asleep 100% *independently*, they will wake up fully seeking that help to go back to sleep.
-This type of fractured sleep is highly detrimental, and studies have shown that fractured sleep every 2 hours over the course of a typical night of 8 hours of sleep is almost as detrimental to the body as never having gone to sleep at all.
+This type of fractured sleep is highly detrimental.
+Studies have shown that fractured sleep, every 2 hours over the course of a typical night of 8 hours of sleep, is almost as detrimental to the body as never having gone to sleep at all.

 Let’s focus first on the physical benefits of sleep for children, as well as the drawbacks of inadequate sleep.
-Kids need sufficient sleep in order to form short and long term memory, and in order to rapidly absorb all the new things they experience each day (think language acquisition and cognition).
+Kids need sufficient sleep in order to form short and long term memory.
+And to rapidly absorb all the new things they experience each day (think language acquisition and cognition).
 Children who don’t get enough sleep have a higher likelihood of being obese and they also suffer from depressed immune systems.
-Regardless of whether or not your child is breastfed, infants are especially susceptible to germs they are encountering for the first time and lack of sleep will make them more likely to become ill.
+Regardless of whether or not your child is breastfed, infants are especially susceptible to germs they are encountering for the first time.
+And lack of sleep will make them more likely to become ill.

 Inadequate sleep touches practically every aspect of an infant and toddler’s life.
 Their day to day existence, both inside their body and out, is negatively affected if they are not getting enough sleep.
 The fantastic news is that it’s never too late to help your child learn how to fall asleep, put themselves back to sleep easily throughout the night, and take adequate naps during the day.